Cheltenham Festival William Hill betting offer: bet £10 and get £60 in free bets + £5 for Day 1's races

 How to spend your William Hill Cheltenham free bets

-With William Hill offering a total of £40 in Cheltenham Festival free bets for this week's racing, there are plenty of options available for you to bet on.
+With William Hill offering a total of £40 in Cheltenham Festival free bets for next week's racing, there are plenty of options available for you to bet on.
 Here are some ideas:

 - Marine Nationale to win the Arkle @9-4 with William Hill (NRNB)